 Re-evaluating Will Smith with DJ Jazzy Jeff

-Back in March, I found myself interviewing DJ Jazzy Jeff for another publication.
+Last year, I found myself interviewing DJ Jazzy Jeff for another publication.

 At some point, I asked him if Will Smith ever actually intended to give up music once his movie career took off.
 “No. I mean, listen, I’m supposed to talk to him later on this week about going in the studio and doing some shows.
 He really, really wants to do it, but he is arguably one of the biggest movie stars in the world… I think it drives him crazy, because he wants to do it, and it is a conflict between him and the movie crowd.”